jmesworld/jmes.js/README.md

 - `account.mintItem(item)` - Allow to create a new item of type NFT.
 - `account.getItem({id})` - Allow to get a specific item
 - `account.findItem({syntax})`

+## Items

+Items images can be found at {SERVER_URI}/images/{item.filename}. eg: `http://localhost:3001/images/82f182ddbef3d7b80bafc06ee9e4a664.png`
+Where filename is md5.